SheikhAmin/PlaywrightAutomation/README.md

 ## Here the following tasks are done:

-- Automated Sign-Up, Login, Cart, Check-Out, Payment, Confirm Placing order Using Playwright.
+- Automated sign-up, login, cart, check-out, payment, and confirmation of placing an order using Playwright.
 - Used Page Object Model pattern.
 - Conducted End-to-End Testing.